joe-p/zombies_rougelike/README.md

 # Zombies Rougelike

 A work-in-progress rougelike mode for Call of Duty: Black Ops III Zombies.
-The goal is to create a fun gameplay loop that offers even more replayability to the game.
+The goal is to create a fun gameplay loop that offers even more replayability to the game by adding variety to the mid and late game.

 # Current Features